 We guarantee that trees and plants are true to name and in accordance with the relevant British Standard Specification.
-They are carefully handled before packing or delivery.

 Should anything be sent out under an incorrect name due to a mistake, we will, subject to stock, replace the item.